The ultimate SaaS metrics guide: What to track and why

 Scaling SaaS businesses come with aggressive hiring targets and an employer brand to build.
 As such, there’s a whole suite of metrics to track everything from attracting new hires through to retention and career development.

-Fraud losses: The total value of unauthorised or fraudulent transactions against the total value of all the transactions running through your business over a period of time.
+- Fraud losses: The total value of unauthorized or fraudulent transactions against the total value of all the transactions running through your business over a period of time.

 We’ve shared in this guide how SaaS metrics are never a done deal.
 You’ll need to adapt which metrics you track, and how you calculate them as you scale.